Ford Fusion Insurance Rates

 When you’re ready, read through the helpful information below and don’t forget to use our free online tool so you can finally answer the question, “Is the Ford Fusion expensive to insure?”

-Average insurance rates for a Ford Fusion are $1,370 a year for full coverage.
-Comprehensive costs around $260, collision costs $500, and liability insurance is $452.
-Buying just liability costs around $504 a year, with insurance for high-risk drivers costing around $2,978.
-Teens receive the highest rates at $5,226 a year or more.
+Average auto insurance rates for a Ford Fusion are $1,370 annually for full coverage.
+Comprehensive costs an estimated $260, collision insurance costs $500, and liability is estimated at $452.
+Buying just liability costs approximately $504 a year, and insurance for high-risk drivers costs around $2,978.
+Teen drivers receive the highest rates at up to $5,226 a year.

 Average premium for full coverage: $1,370

-Estimates include $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all states and for different Fusion trim levels.
+Price estimates include $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all states and for all Fusion models.

 Price Range by Coverage and Risk